So, why do you write?

 I often tell people that my love for writing began when I started combining letter blocks as a toddler.
 I have enjoyed writing and theatrical storytelling for as long as I remember.
 My “career” as a writer started by submitting short stories to creative writing contests at my local public library when I was seven.

-As a writer and storyteller, my goal is to continue exploring underrepresented facets of our culture and history, particularly through their intersections with my own experiences as a queer person of mixed Black, Indigenous (Osage and Kiowa), and European (mostly Italian) heritage.
+As a writer and storyteller, my goal is to continue exploring underrepresented facets of our culture and history.
 Recently, my creative interests have focused on the intersections of race, coloniality, eco-justice, and queerness.
-The driving factor behind much of my work is building productive, supportive, and beautiful spaces for as-of-yet unheard voices.
+The driving factor behind much of my work is building productive, supportive, and beautiful spaces.

 In 2021, I wrote, directed, and animated a four-part series entitled A Queer History of American Food, an exploration of LGBTQ+ history through iconic American dishes, which was produced through Center Theatre Group’s Digital Stage.
 The series is available on their Community Stories website.

-When I’m not writing, I enjoy supporting local drag artists and baking with my fiancé.
+When I’m not writing, I enjoy supporting local drag artists, baking, and exploring nature with my husband.

-Writing and storytelling are our windows into worlds beyond our own.
-They are the worlds that once were and the world that one day might be.
-So, crack open the cover, raise the curtain, and let’s begin…
+Writing is our window into worlds beyond our own.
+These are the worlds that once were and the world that one day might be.
+So, crack open the cover, raise the curtain, and let’s begin . . .